chrisnoonan98675/site/xl-deploy/concept/docker-images-for-xl-deploy.markdown

 - images
 ---

-There are two types of Docker images available for XL Deploy:
+The available Docker image for XL Deploy:

 * A regular image based on Debian (slim) Linux flavor of the [OpenJDK base image](https://hub.docker.com/_/openjdk/)
-* An alternative image based on the Alpine Linux flavor of the [OpenJDK base image](https://hub.docker.com/_/openjdk/)

-// ## Description / advantages of using the docker image

 ## Requirements and prerequisites

 To run the Docker image for XL Deploy you must have:
 * An XL Deploy valid license
-// * An installed version of Docker.
-Version?*
+* Docker version 18.03.1-ce installed

 ## Persistent configuration setup